kylelee417/AI_Data_Science_Portfolio/README.md

 ## Mini Capstone Projects
-* **[Mini MNIST Project ver.
-1.0][3]**: A simple mini project to create and test a deep learning model using MNIST data from Keras.
+* **[Mini MNIST Project][3]**

+A simple mini project to create and test a deep learning model using MNIST data from Keras.
 80:20 test split was done out of 60k dataset using the ***TensorFlow***.
 The model was created and tested using Google Colaboratory, GPU method.
 No optimization process was done because this was only meant to learn how to create a model. the loss vs. accuracy graph was created by running 20 epochs:

 <p align="center">
   <img src="TensorFlow_miniproj/epoch_train_val.png" width="100%" class="center">